 Product Law Firm

 Product Law Firm provides EU and French litigation and regulatory advice relating to food products, borderline products, dietary supplements and foods for specific groups.
 The boutique firm is typically retained by US and European manufacturers and can offer clients a range of ancillary services such as M&A regulatory audits, due diligence, and advice on the organisation of companies based on blockchain to ensure compliance with food legislation.
-The practice is jointly led by Antoine de Brosses, who is a specialist in food, cosmetics and consumer goods, and litigator Gilles Boin.
+The practice is jointly led by Antoine de Brosses, who is a specialist in food, cosmetics and consumer goods.
+Gilles Boin left the firm in 2021.

 - Advising a French retailer on the use of blockchain to track the origin of food products and ensure compliance with the food legislation.

 - Assisting a French food manufacturer with a major crisis and representing the client in subsequent litigation to determine the liability of each food business operator involved in the crisis.